 Your target market will depend on the concept you’ve chosen for your agency.
 If you’ve decided to specialize in family vacations, you’ll be targeting parents.
 You might find them on sites like Facebook or LinkedIn, rather than Instagram or TikTok.

 Where?
 Choose your business premises

 In the early stages, you may want to run your business from home to keep costs low.
-But as your business grows, you’ll likely need to hire workers and may need to rent out an office.
+But as your travel agency grows, you’ll likely need to hire workers and may need to rent out an office.
 You can find commercial space to rent in your area on Craigslist, Crexi, and Commercial Cafe.

 When choosing a commercial space, you may want to follow these rules of thumb:

 Ventilated and spacious, with good natural light

 Flexible lease that can be extended as your business grows

 Ready-to-use space with no major renovations or repairs needed

 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name: